CollabAR-Source/CollabAR-Code/README.md

 The authors of the code is [Zida Liu](https://zidaliu.github.io/).
 This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

-Contact Information of the code:
+Contact Information of the contributor:

 * zida.liu AT duke.edu